Imagine if you knew everything you needed to know about how to become an affiliate marketer.

 But how does it work?

-Wikipedia really breaks it down, explaining that there are four separate parties in the process: the merchant themselves, network, the publisher (that's you,) and the customer.
+If you need more info, Wikipedia really breaks it down, explaining that there are four separate parties in the mix:

 All you really need to know is that you find products in networks such as Clickbank (mentioned above) or Amazon Associates, and then promote them to customers.